micheleoliveiracod/Hospital_data_case/README.md

 * Current situation: the business is not self-sustaining and does not generate value.
 * Investigate the pricing method for procedures.
 * Investigate the financial processes related to billing, possibly based on business rules.
-* Investigate a significant number of canceled appointments and missed appointments, indicating operational inefficiency in appointment management.
+* Investigate a significant number of canceled appointments and no-show appointments, indicating operational inefficiency in appointment management.
 * Peaks in appointments in April and November, with a possible drop due to seasonality.
 ---